Monday, August 20, 2012

 Keira Knightley as Domino Harvey - DOMINO (2003)

-You can badmouth Tony Scott but if you do, and someone bashes a high contrast, color saturated beer bottle over your head, DOMINO is the proof you had it coming.
-Knightley is in good company with Mickey Rourke and Edgar Ramirez, all three have no problem being as balls-to-the-wall badass and Tony Scott takes every opportunity to bash and savage the whinin' boys of the Hollywood industry when these bounty hunters get their option picked up.
-Knightley is so good when she says "I'm not afraid to die," you believe her.
-There are a lot of chicks I know who may have turned out a lot healthier mentally if they were able to get bounty hunter jobs instead of just being models with drug habits.
+You can badmouth Tony Scott but if you do, and someone bashes a high contrast emerald beer bottle over your head, DOMINO is the proof you had it coming and that a lot of punchy fashion models might be healthier mentally if able to work bounty hunter jobs instead of just drug habits.
+Knightley is in good company with Mickey Rourke and Edgar Ramirez as bounty hunters scrounging around L.A.
+All three have no problem being balls-to-the-wall badass and Tony Scott takes every opportunity to bash and savage the whinin' boys of the Hollywood industry when these bounty hunters get their option picked up.
+Knightley is so good that when she says "I'm not afraid to die," you believe her.
+It's not just idle MTV boasting.

-Knightley's white satin beauty and adamantium razor cheekbone toughness is backed up by a strange and effective roster of side players like Christopher Walken, Delroy Lindo, Mo'Nique, Tom Waits, Mena Suvari, Macy Gray, Jacqueline Bissett, Dabney Coleman and Lucy Liu.
+Plus, Knightley's white satin beauty and adamantium razor cheekbone toughness is backed up by a strange and effective roster of side players: Christopher Walken, Delroy Lindo, Mo'Nique, Tom Waits, Mena Suvari, Macy Gray, Jacqueline Bissett, Dabney Coleman and Lucy Liu.
 Even against all these hard hitters, Kierra kills it.

-It's both hard and too easy to dig up misogynistic subtext in Tony Scott's films, but the fact is he loves showing super strong women who love their man and aren't disgusted if he still reads comic books and stays indoors watching Kung Fu movies on a sunny day.
-This was rare in 1993, the era that saw the rise of both Nirvana and PC ball-busting.
+It's both hard and too easy to dig up misogynistic subtext in Tony Scott's films, but he loves showing super strong women who love their man and aren't disgusted if he still reads comic books, stays indoors watching kung fu on a sunny day, and kills people.